StewartMacLeman/Colour-Tool/README.md

 # Colour Tool

 This application is to help to decide which colours to use when building applications.
-The colours available are the standard 140 "named" colours...
+There are 140 colours included within the application to view.

 ## How to use:

-Choose a background-colour from the scroll-down lists.
-Select the colour by clicking...
+Scroll down the lists to view the colours available.
+Click on the colours to display them in the panels above.
+Compare the left-hand and right-hand sections.
+Click the reset buttons to go back to the start.